What is a hearing loss?

 - High cholesterol

 Sports and a low-fat healthy diet have a very positive effect.
-In addition, the blood sugar should be well adjusted in a diabetic.
-Alcohol, coffee and nicotine should be avoided..
+In addition, blood sugar should be well adjusted in a diabetic.
+Alcohol, coffee and nicotine must be avoided.

 Time is a major important factor when it comes to therapy for a hearing loss.
 The time interval between the onset of symptoms and treatment are crucial for a good prognosis.
 In the best case, appropriate therapy is given within the first hour.
-This way, your hearing can be restored for the most part.
-However, if your hearing continues to deteriorate or if you also experience balance problems, the prognosis will be much worse.
-Two-thirds of people who suffer a hearing loss recover completely.
+This will allow your hearing to be restored for the most part.
+However, if your hearing continues to deteriorate or you also experience balance problems, the prognosis is also much worse.
+Half of people who suffer a hearing loss recover completely.
 The others may be left with a ringing in the ears or hearing loss.
 The severity varies.

 What complications can occur with a hearing loss?